ghollisjr/onepigen07/README.txt

-onepigen is a single charged pion event generator which supports cross sections generated via AO, daresbury, or MAID tables, in addition to supporting Fermi motion in the target as well as generation of a spectator particle.
+onepigen07 is a MAID2007 version of onepigen.  onepigen is a single charged pion event generator which supports cross sections generated via AO, daresbury, or MAID tables, in addition to supporting Fermi motion in the target as well as generation of a spectator particle.
 In addition, it might be modified in the future to support arbitrary cross sections via shaping an interpolated model of a sampled cross section.

 The model used for Fermi motion supports many settings.
 First, the energy component can be determined in a variety of ways, even though